Gayann DeMordaunt: Guns

-The National Rifle Association endorsed DeMordaunt for the 2020 primary elections in Idaho and gave her an "A" rating on gun rights issues.
+The NRA Political Victory Fund endorsed DeMordaunt for the 2020 primary elections in Idaho and gave her an "A" rating on gun rights issues.

 In 2018, DeMordaunt voted in favor of SB 1313, a "stand your ground" bill that was designed to consolidate and codify existing law to clearly protect the rights of individuals to defend themselves.
 This legislation clarifies that a person may exercise the right of self-defense in their home, in their vehicle, and at their place of business or employment.

 Electoral history

+2022

+DeMordaunt was defeated by Josh Tanner in the Republican primary, only receiving 44.6% of the vote.

+2020

+DeMordaunt defeated Josh Tanner in the Republican primary with 57.7% of the vote.

+DeMordaunt defeated Shelly Brock in the general election with 70.4% of the vote.

+2018

+DeMordaunt was unopposed in the Republican primary.

+DeMordaunt was unopposed in the general election.

 2016

-With her husband Reed DeMordaunt choosing not to run for re election DeMordaunt decided to run.
+With her husband Reed DeMordaunt choosing not to run for re election, DeMordaunt decided to run.

 DeMordaunt defeated Douglas R. Jones in the Republican primary with 69.98% of the vote.

 DeMordaunt defeated Glida Bothwell in the general election with 72.17% of the vote.

+2014

+DeMordaunt was unopposed running for Republican Precinct Committeeman 1416.

 2012

-DeMordaunt lost to Barry Peterson (Idaho) to replace Norm Semanko as chair of the Idaho Republican Party in 2012.
+DeMordaunt lost to Barry Peterson to replace Norm Semanko as chair of the Idaho Republican Party in 2012.